YOUTH CLUB ANNUAL REGISTRATION

 - May 15th: YOUTH CLUB REGISTRATION – All Youth Clubs who plan to meet after May 15th, MUST register for the Membership Year before holding youth meetings.
 The Youth Club Registration Form and $20 per club fee, payable to GCNJ, are to be mailed to Sue Berdahl at 72 Beechwood Dr., Shrewsbury, NJ 07702.

 - Jan.
-6th – LOCAL YOUTH CLUB CONTEST ENTRIES must be postmarked and mailed to GCNJ.
+6th – LOCAL YOUTH CLUB CONTEST ENTRIES for FOUR YOUTH CONTESTS* must be postmarked and mailed to GCNJ AWARDS CHAIR.
 Limit 3 entries per grade per contest to be eligible for state judging.
-Entrant info on the BACK only.
+Entrant name, club name, contact info on the BACK only.

 - April 22nd – is EARTH DAY.
 Engage youth in events about protecting the environment.
 Earth Day is an international event.
 EARTH DAY RESOURCE: Earth Day: The Official Site | EARTHDAY.ORG.

-- Last Friday in April – is ARBOR DAY.
-Celebrate trees!
+- ARBOR DAY – Last Friday in April Celebrate trees!
+Resource: Arbor Day Foundation.

 WHY TEACH KIDS ABOUT GARDENING ?